 IMPROVEMENTS TO THE WALKWAYS AT WAI‘ANAPANAPA STATE PARK TO BEGIN SEPTEMBER 6, 2016 - see below for more info.
-UPDATE 11/30/16 - The walkway to Pailoa Beach will remain closed until approximately December 8 due to weather affecting the construction schedule.
+UPDATE 12/20/16 - The walkway to Pailoa Beach has reopened, but work continues in the area.

 |Camping||Online CABIN reservations must be made at least 3 days prior to check-in date.